 The following announcements were lodged with the ASX and further details (including supporting JORC Reporting Tables) for each of the sections noted in this Announcement can be found in the following releases.
-Note that these announcements are not the only announcements released to the ASX but specific to exploration reporting on the Lefroy Gold Project.
+Note that these announcements are not the only announcements released to the ASX but specific to exploration reporting on the Woolibar Trend in the Lefroy Gold Project.

-- Lefroy Exploration Limited-Prospectus 8 September 2016 - Lefroy Commences Exploration 24 October 2016 - Gravity Survey Completed at Lefroy Project 22 November 2016 - Managing Directors AGM Presentation 5 December 2016 - Exploration Update 23 December 2016 - Drilling Campaign Commences on Lake Lefroy 8 February 2017 - Initial Drilling at Lake Lefroy Completed 9 March 2017
+- Lefroy Exploration Limited-Prospectus 8 September 2016 - Lefroy Commences Exploration 24 October 2016 - Gravity Survey Completed at Lefroy Project 22 November 2016 - Managing Directors AGM Presentation 5 December 2016 - Exploration Update 23 December 2016 - Drilling Campaign Commences on Lake Lefroy 8 February 2017 - Initial Drilling at Lake Lefroy Completed 9 March 2017 - Exploration Update: New Gold Anomalies Defined in Lake Lefroy 3 April 2017 - Quarterly Activity Report ending 31 March 2017, 28 April 2017 - Investor Presentation 9 May 2017